SouzaGabriel26/currency-exchange/README.md

 ## API Endpoints

 ### User
-  - `POST /user/signup`: Endpoint for user registration.
+  - `POST /auth/signup`: Endpoint for user registration.
 Requires a unique email, name and password.

-  - `POST /user/signin`: Endpoint for user login.
+  - `POST /auth/signin`: Endpoint for user login.
 Requires valid credentials to authenticate and receive an access token (email and password).

-  - `GET /user/:userId`: Endpoint for get the user info by id (private route, it requires a Bearer token).
+  - `GET /user/me`: Endpoint for get the user info by id (private route, it requires a Bearer token).

+  - `PUT /user/:id`: Endpoint for update a user (private route, it requires a Bearer token).

   - `DELETE /user/:userId`: Endpoint for delete a user account (private route, it requires a Bearer token).